drivet/website/content/blog/miscellanea/learning-music.md

 in this context.
 Is it supposed to evoke the image of a colour palette?
 Are notes considered "colourful" to certain people?
 I don't know.

-It's a bit of a simplification, but the chromatic scale basically embodies all the notes that one ever hears in Western classical music.
-I find it amazing that the whole of Western music is built from a repertoire of only 12 notes, but there you go.
+It's a bit of a simplification, but the chromatic scale basically contains all the notes that one ever hears in Western classical music.
+I find it amazing and disconcerting that the whole of Western music is built from a repertoire of only 12 notes, but there you have it.

+All other scales are necessarily a subset of the chromatic scale.
+In particular, with a _major scale_, one selects 7 notes from the chromatic scale according to the following frequency pattern:

+whole, whole, half, whole, whole, whole, half

+A "half" in this context means one "hour" of the chromatic circle, so a "whole" means two "hours".
+A major scale is obtained by picking any note on the circle and counting out the interval pattern above until you get to the same spot again, thus obtaining an octave.
+Since you can start from any note, there are 12 major scales.

+In particular, if you start from C, and you follow the pattern, you get C, D, E, F, G, A, B, and C again.
+You've just written out the C major scale, the simplest one because it skips all the sharp notes in between and thus can be played using only the white keys on a piano.
+As the above quote mentions, it's the only major scale with this feature; all the other major scales have at least one sharp in them.
+D major, for example, consists of the notes D, E, F#, G, A, B, C# and D again.

+## Why is There No E Sharp?

-As someone mulling these things over for the first time in his life, I'm immediately struck by the weirdness in labelling.
-Why is there a note in between C and D, that feels like it was added as an afterthought?
+As someone mulling these things over for the first time in his life, I'm immediately struck by the weirdness in chromatic labeling.
+Why is there a note (C#) in between C and D, that feels like it was added as an afterthought?
 Conversely, why is there no note between E and F?
 Or to put it another way, why is C# not simply called a D?
-It's the next note, after all.
+It's the next letter, after all.
 Or, if you insist on having sharps in between the notes, then why is F not called an E#?

 All things considered, why not just label the notes 1 through 12, or A through L?

-These kinds of questions become more pointed when you start reading about a concept called a "major scale".
-A major scale is collection of 7 notes with the following frequency intervals:

-whole, whole, half, whole, whole, whole, half

-A "half" in this context means one "hour" of the chromatic circle, so a "whole" means two "hours".
-A major scale is obtained by picking a note on the circle and counting out the interval pattern above until you get to the same spot again, thus obtaining an octave.

-So if you start from C, you get C, D, E, F, G, A, B, and C again.
-You've just written out the C major scale, the simplest one because it skips all the sharp notes in between and thus can be played using only the white keys on a piano.
-It's the only major scale with this feature; all the other major scales have at least one sharp in them.
-D major, for example, consists of the notes D, E, F#, G, A, B, C# and D again.

-## It's Still Confusing

-The ongoing discussion, quite frankly, raised more questions than it answered for me.

-I mean, it's all very well and good to say that the C major scale skips all the sharp notes, but *that's* only true because someone decided, seemingly arbitrarily, that a major scale followed a certain interval pattern (W, W, H, W, W, W, H) *and* furthermore decided that there was no sharp in between E and F.
+I mean, it's all very well and good to say that the C major scale skips all the sharp notes, but *that's* only true because someone decided, seemingly arbitrarily, that a major scale followed a certain interval pattern (W, W, H, W, W, W, H) *and*, furthermore, decided that there was no sharp in between E and F.

-I mean, what's so special about a C major scale that we will seemingly bend over backwards in order to be able to label its notes with simple, unadorned letters - to the point where every *other* note in the chromatic scale is labelled as a kind of "correction" to these notes?
+I mean, what's so special about a C major scale that we will seemingly bend over backwards in order to be able to label its notes with simple, unadorned letters - to the point where every *other* note in the chromatic scale is labeled as a kind of "correction" to these notes?
 I honestly don't know.

 I get the impression that asking these kinds of questions is akin to asking why a yard has 36 inches.
-There's an answer, of course, but it's not particularly germane to the task at hand, which is to measure something.
+There's an answer, of course, but it's not particularly germane to the task at hand, which is to be able to play a tune.

 Of course, I can make what I hope are educated guesses.
 If you look at the interval pattern for a major scale (W, W, H, W, W, W, H) you can see that it